 - Topping up of existing swimming pools

-If you require the use of water for a specific purpose outside of the set restrictions, you must Apply Online for a Special Variation.
+If you require the use of water for a specific purpose outside of the set restrictions, you must apply for a Special Variation.
 Approval to your request generally takes two working days.
 To apply for a Special Variation Request please follow the Related Link to your right.

-Penalties apply for non-compliance of restrictions and may result in fines of up to $2,200.
+Penalties apply for non-compliance of restrictions any may result in fines of up to $2,200.

 Water Restrictions are lifted when: